rohan-corbyn/etch-a-sketch/README.md

 # etch-a-sketch
-An etch-a-sketch game made with vanilla JS, HTML &amp; CSS completed as part of the corriculum for the odin project.
+An etch-a-sketch game made with vanilla JS, HTML &amp; CSS completed as part of the curriculum for the odin project.